-Adolescents who abuse alcohol or other drugs can be as secretive as undercover agents, leading double lives.
-In the Partnership for a Drug-Free America's 1998 Partnership Attitude Tracking Study, only 14 percent of the parents surveyed acknowledged the possibility that their children had tried marijuana.
-Then the youngsters were polled.
-Three times as many—42 percent— admitted to having smoked pot.
+Teens who abuse alcohol or other drugs can be as secretive as undercover agents, leading double lives.
+In Partnership for a Drug-Free America's Partnership Attitude Tracking Study, only 14% of the parents surveyed acknowledged the possibility that their teen had tried marijuana.
+Then the teens were polled.
+Three times as many—42%— admitted to having smoked pot.
 Kids often try to hide their alcohol and drug use from parents, and parents are often in denial about their children's activities.

-When Parents Believe A Teenager May Be Experimenting With Drugs
+When Parents Believe a Teen May Be Experimenting With Drugs:

-If you’ve been carrying around the nagging feeling that your teenager may be doing drugs, please don't ignore it.
+Trust Your Instincts: If you have been carrying around the nagging feeling that your teen may be doing drugs, don't ignore it.
 Talk to your child and explain your concerns in detail.
 Be prepared -- your child may open up about his or her drug use and ask for help.
-Be strong and reassuring -- your teen may have made a mistake but now is the time to correct it.
+Be strong and reassuring.
+Your teen may have made a mistake, but now is the time to correct it.
 Get your child into treatment with a mental health or addiction counselor.
 Your pediatrician can help guide you if you don't know where to start.

-If your child denies substance use, don't write it off.
+Monitor the Situation: If your child denies substance use, don't write it off.
 Monitor closely.
-Having physical evidence -- like finding drugs or paraphernalia in your child's bedroom, pictures on Facebook or text messages about buying, selling or using drugs -- can help to force the issue, which raises the question: Is it ethical to search an adolescent's room or invade his or her privacy?
+Having physical evidence -- like finding drugs or paraphernalia in your child's bedroom, pictures on Facebook or text messages about buying, selling or using drugs -- can help to force the issue, which raises the question: Is it ethical to search your teen's room or invade his privacy?

-If you don't have particular concerns about your child's behavior it is reasonable to allow teens a degree of privacy which increases as they mature.
-However, "when signs point to substance use," says Dr. Adele Hofmann, “a parent has every right to violate a kid's privacy and look for drugs.
+Privacy: If you do not have particular concerns about your child's behavior, it is reasonable to allow teens a degree of privacy, which increases as they mature.
+However, when signs point to substance use, a parent has every right to violate a kid's privacy and look for drugs.
 Teenagers are not autonomous adults living in their parents' houses.
-Sometimes, in order to protect them, this is what’s necessary.”
+Sometimes, in order to protect them, this is what is necessary.

-Follow up on your concerns about your child's behavior even if you don't find physical evidence.
+Talk to Your Pediatrician: Follow up on your concerns about your child's behavior even if you do not find physical evidence.
 Speak to your child's pediatrician and be explicit about the details.
 Your child may have a medical or mental health problem presenting with behavior changes.
 Whatever the source of the problem, your pediatrician can help you figure out what is wrong.

 - Avoid direct accusations of drug involvement.
 After all, you could be wrong.
 Some behaviors that suggest substance abuse, like a flat affect and acting distant, could also be symptomatic of depression.
 Or perhaps the teen is having a hard time in school but hasn't confided all the details.